ryersondmp/sa11y-wp/readme.txt

 == Description ==

-Sa11y, the accessibility quality assurance assistant.
+Sa11y is an accessibility quality assurance tool that visually highlights common accessibility and usability issues.
 Geared towards content authors, Sa11y straightforwardly identifies errors or warnings at the source with a simple tooltip on how to fix them.

+Sa11y works in **Preview** mode.

 = Features =